MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 This setting lets multiple users use the Office 365 ProPlus, Office 2019, or Office 2016 desktop apps to simultaneously edit an Office file stored in OneDrive.
 It also lets users share files from the Office desktop apps.

-If you enable this setting, the **Office** tab appears in OneDrive sync settings, and **Use Office 2016 to sync Office files that I open** is selected, by default.
+If you enable or do not configure this setting, the **Office** tab appears in OneDrive sync settings, and **Use Office 2016 to sync Office files that I open** is selected, by default.

 ![The Office tab in OneDrive sync app settings](media/c90cf228-c27e-4107-b4cf-2c0690a959a4.png)